Kutumela: Mamelodi Sundowns snap up former Orlando Pirates striker

 "The 28-year-old striker joins The Yellow Nation after scoring 12 goals in 26 league starts with Maritzburg United FC this past season.:

-Kutumela has become Sundowns' fifth signing in the current transfer window with the club having also captured striker Pavol Safranko, attacking midfielder Neo Maema, defenders Divine Lunga and Grant Kekana.
+Kutumela has become Sundowns' fifth signing in the current transfer window after also acquiring Pavol Safranko, attacking midfielder Neo Maema, defenders Divine Lunga and Grant Kekana.

 Kutumela had played an instrumental role in helping Maritzburg retain their status in the elite league during the 2020/21 season and he was named the club's captain by coach Ernst Middendorp.